 You may remember our previous blog ‘Houzz.
-What is it and how is it good for business?’ – which focuses on how to not only use Houzz, but use it in a way which benefits your interior design business most.
+What is it and how is it good for business?’ – which focuses on how to not only use Houzz, but use it in a way that benefits your interior design business most.

 So now you know how it all works, I think it’s only fair we share with you five top tips to maximise your brand awareness and lead generation when using Houzz.